purrbot-site/Docs/docs/api/index.md

 ----

-## Failed Requests
+## Possible Errors
-The API will return a JSON body whenever a request failed.
-An error is returned for the following cases:
+Whenever a request fails, either by an error on the client's end or caused by the API itself, will you receive a JSON Body with information regarding the error.

 !!! note "Note"
     Following placeholders are used in the below examples and may look different per-request: